The Child Sexual Grooming Kill Chain, Select

 One method of protection is to dress and teach our children to dress in a conservative manner.
 Dressing in a provocative manner may increase the chance of attracting an abuser.
 To some abusers, the attention may only be due to the provocative look.
 Other abusers may see indicators of a rebellious child or one with poor self-esteem.

 Another method to protect children is being involved in every aspect of their lives.
 We should involve ourselves in the activities of our children as often as possible.
 Children involved in sports should have a parent in the stands cheering them on.
 The presence of involved parents will make the child a less attractive target.
+Please join the discussion at the Hardheaded Father Forums.

 The next blog in this series will focus on the access part of the kill chain.